 Values can turn your small business from just another design firm, wedding photographer, or coding studio (or whatever industry niche you’re in) into a distinct brand that represents something larger in the world.
 People with similar personal beliefs become fans, and fans become devoted consumers, thanks to that “something larger.”

 Authenticity Permeates Their Small Business Brand

-Excellent knowledge of the field of activity
+Excellent understanding of the topic of work

 Greater freedom in decision-making

 An entrepreneur in a small firm may do anything he or she wants (within the law, of course).
 However, when comparing small businesses to large corporations, every major choice must be coordinated with the firm’s partners, co-founders, and managers, who are subtle experts in this field, and it is possible that what the businessperson meant will not be essential or correct for the company.